 Dr. Amanda Grusz, PI

-Dr. Grusz uses morphological and molecular tools to study organismal evolution and its role in generating biodiversity.
+Dr. Grusz uses morphological, molecular, and cytogenetic tools to study organismal evolution and its role in generating biodiversity.
 Her passions span floristic and nomenclatural studies through to phylogenetics and evolutionary genomics, with a general focus on patterns and processes that drive diversification in seed-free vascular plants.

 M.S.
 Biology, University of Minnesota Duluth (in progress) B.S.
 Biology, University of Minnesota Duluth

-Ashley's graduate project is focused on unraveling the evolutionary origins of a putative cross-continental hybrid, Woodsia scopulinum subsp. laurentiana (Woodsiaceae) from the Laurentian Shield.
+Ashley's project is focused on unraveling the evolutionary origins of a putative cross-continental hybrid, Woodsia scopulina subsp. laurentiana (Woodsiaceae) from the Laurentian Shield.
 Her work combines field exploration, molecular phylogenetics, and cytogenetics for biodiversity studies.

 Join the Grusz Lab!

-If you are interested in becoming a member of the Grusz Lab, please contact: email@example.com.
+Interested in becoming a member of the Grusz Lab?